 Supporting Mental Health in Scouting

 Mental health can sometimes feel like a complex and intimidating subject.
-However, any one can experience a mental ill health, so being able to talk about it is important to us all.
+However, anyone can experience a mental ill health, so being able to talk about it's important to us all.
 And you don’t need to be an expert on mental health.

 Often, small everyday actions can make the biggest difference.
 Scouting can play an important role in supporting mental health and wellbeing, as research has shown that young people who are involved in Scouts or Guides have better mental health in later life (Dibben, Playford & Mitchell, 2016).’

 What is mental health?